 Man-Made Or Natural Fibre Rope?

-Rope Services Direct can supply most kinds of fibre rope, in any length direct to you, whether it is a natural fibre rope or a man-made fibre rope.
-Below we highlight some of the main properties, advantages and disadvantages of each type to help you to decide upon the best type of fibre rope to suit your intended purpose.
+Here at Rope Services Direct, we can supply most kinds of fibre rope, in any length direct to you, whether it is a natural fibre rope or a man-made fibre rope.
+Below we highlight some of the main properties, advantages and disadvantages of each type of rope.
+This will to help you to decide upon the best type of fibre rope to suit your intended purpose.

-Rope may be produced from many different fibres.
+Different fibres can make different types of rope.
 There are 2 major groups that are; natural untreated fibres and oil based synthetic or artificial fibres.

 Man-made Fibre Rope